kaandesu/vr-raylib-libmpeg2/README.md

 ### Project Setup for macOS and Linux

-This document outlines the steps to set up the development environment for the project on both macOS and Linux.
+This document outlines the steps to set up the development environment for the project on both macOS and Linux. (haven't tested on linux yet)

 ### Prerequisites